Sans Famille: Meeting the Milligans

 When they are in Toulouse, Vitalis is put in jail after an incident with a policeman who is rough with Rémi.
 It is not easy for a ten-year-old to feed himself and four animals under his care, and they nearly starve, when they meet the "Swan" - a little river ship owned by Mrs. Milligan and her ill son Arthur.
 Rémi is taken in to entertain the sick boy, and he becomes almost part of the family.
 They travel towards Montpellier and the Mediterranean on the Canal du Sud.
 Rémi learns the story about her dead husband and brother-in-law, who under the English law, was to inherit all of his brother's fortune if he died childless.
-An earlier child had disappeared and was never found (under the charge of this James Milligan) however soon after the husband's death, Arthur was born.
+An earlier child had disappeared and was never found (under the charge of this James Milligan) but soon after the husband's death, Arthur was born.

-Two months later Vitalis is released from jail, Mrs. Milligan pays for him to take the train to Cette.
+Two months later Vitalis is released from jail, and Mrs. Milligan pays for him to take the train to Cette.
 Rémi and the Milligans would like to stay together, but Vitalis thinks it is better for Rémi to be free, and so they say goodbye.
-However, Mrs. Milligan judges that Vitalis is a very kind and honest man.
+Mrs. Milligan however thinks that Vitalis is a very kind and honest man.

 Three animals of Vitalis die

 They travel via Tarascon, Montelimar, Valence, Tournon, Vienne, Lyon, Dijon, and Chalon on the way to Paris, but winter catches up to them 30 miles from Troyes, and in a snowstorm Zerbino and Dolce are attacked by wolves in the woods, and Joli-Cœur catches pneumonia.

 In an attempt to raise money for the doctor, Rémi and Vitalis give a performance and Vitalis sings.
 Rémi has never before heard Vitalis sing, and is not the only one who is bewildered: a young and apparently rich lady tells Vitalis that she is amazed to hear his wonderful voice.
 Vitalis reacts angrily.
 He explains his skill to the lady by telling her that he used to be a singer's servant.
 He shows no appreciation when the lady gives a gold coin to Capi.
-They return to Joli-Cœur with the money, but it's too late, Joli-Cœur is dead.
+They return to Joli-Coeur with the money, but it's too late, Joli-Cœur is dead.